 Cadets must attend mandatory and complementary training.
-If they cannot attend because they are ill, have too much homework, or have other commitments, they must phone the squadron office to be considered 'Excused'.
-Leave a voicemail clearly stating your rank and name, the date you will be absent, and the reason for your absence.
+If they cannot attend because they are ill, have too much homework, or have other commitments, they (the cadet) must phone the squadron office to be considered 'Excused'.
+They should leave a voicemail clearly stating their rank and name, the date they will be absent, and the reason for the absence.
+Parents may make this call if their child is too ill or otherwise unavailable to call.